-At Summit Healthcare Regional Medical Center, our team provides a wide spectrum of service for patients in the area of Arizona.
+At Summit Healthcare, our team provides a wide spectrum of service for patients in the area of Arizona.
 With four convenient office locations, we are dedicated to providing the best possible care for individuals.

 Patients who struggle with serious illnesses and chronic conditions may be unaware that our team provides palliative care.
 Palliative care is often confused with hospice care, though the two are different.
 The providers at our practices educate patients on the difference between palliative care and hospice care so they can better understand their own needs.